arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/either/README.md

 For our little module, we enumerate any and all errors that can occur.
 Then, instead of using exception classes as error values, we use one of the enumerated cases.
-Now when we pattern match, the compiler will check that we have handled all possibilities, without requiring an `else` branch; moreover since Error is sealed, no outside code can add additional subtypes which we might fail to handle.
+Now when we pattern match, we are able to comphrensively handle failure without resulting to an `else` branch; moreover since Error is sealed, no outside code can add additional subtypes which we might fail to handle.

 ```kotlin
 val x = magic("2")